 It’s a bad experience from the start and not the right way to begin a relationship with a prospective customer.

-As a web agency, we’re naturally curious as to why the offending page took so long to load.
+As a web development agency, we’re naturally curious as to why the offending page took so long to load.
 Sometimes the culprit is easy to identify (1080 videos/mega images or slow servers) and other times it isn’t.
 Even websites that loaded fast when first launched can get bogged down over time by scripts, external libraries, bloated themes, and even poorly written code.

 In recent years, Google has place greater relevance on page load speeds as an key SEO indicator.
 When is the last time your checked your page load speed?
 A slow-loading website (or page) can significantly hurt your search engine results.